karanthakakr04/devops-bootcamp-exercises/7 - Container with Docker/chapter7-exercises.md

   > Note: Using the default admin credentials is not recommended for production environments.
 It is advised to change the password and secure the Nexus instance properly.

+- [ ] Task 4: Configure Nexus Docker repository
+  - Access the Nexus web interface at `http://<remote-server-ip>:8081`.
+  - Sign in with the admin username and the password obtained from the `admin.password` file.
+  - Navigate to the "Server administration and configuration" section.
+  - Create a new Docker hosted repository:
+    - Name: `<repository-name>`
+    - HTTP: `8083` (or the desired port for the Docker repository)
+    - Enable Docker V1 API
+  - Take note of the repository name and port for later use.
+  - Save the repository configuration.

-- [ ] Task 4: Add Nexus as an insecure registry
+- [ ] Task 5: Add Nexus as an insecure registry
+  - On your local machine, modify the Docker daemon configuration to allow insecure registries:
     - For Linux:
-    - On your local machine, modify the Docker daemon configuration to allow insecure registries:
       - Create or edit the file `/etc/docker/daemon.json`.
       - Add the following content:

         ```json
         {
-          "insecure-registries": ["<nexus-host>:<repository-port>"]
+          "insecure-registries": ["<remote-server-ip>:<repository-port>"]
         }
         ```

-      - Replace `<nexus-host>` with the hostname or IP address of your Nexus server, and `<repository-port>` with the port number you configured for the Docker repository.
+      - Replace `<remote-server-ip>` with the IP address of your remote server, and `<repository-port>` with the port number you configured for the Docker repository.
       - Restart the Docker daemon for the changes to take effect.

-  - For Windows:
-    - Open the Docker Desktop application.
-    - Go to "Settings" (or "Preferences" on macOS).
-    - Navigate to the "Docker Engine" section.
-    - Locate the `insecure-registries` array in the JSON configuration.
-    - Add the Nexus repository URL to the list of insecure registries:

-      ```json
-      {
-        "insecure-registries": [
-          "<nexus-host>:<repository-port>"
-        ]
-      }
-      ```

-      - Replace `<nexus-host>` with the hostname or IP address of your Nexus server, and `<repository-port>` with the port number you configured for the Docker repository.
-    - Click "Apply & Restart" to save the changes and restart the Docker daemon.

-> [!IMPORTANT]
-> My `<nexus-host>` is `localhost` and `<repository-port>` is `8083`.

-- [ ] Task 5: Build the Java application Docker image
+- [ ] Task 6: Build the Java application Docker image
-  - Open a terminal and navigate to the directory containing the Dockerfile for your Java application.
+  - Open a terminal on your local machine and navigate to the directory containing the Dockerfile for your Java application.
   - Build the Docker image with a tag that includes the Nexus repository URL:

     ```bash
-    docker build -t localhost:8083/docker-hosted/java-app:1.0 .
+    docker build -t <remote-server-ip>:8083/<repository-name>/java-app:1.0 .
     ```

+  - Replace `<remote-server-ip>` with the IP address of your remote server, `<repository-name>` with the name of the repository you created in Nexus, and adjust the tag version as needed.

-- [ ] Task 6: Push the Docker image to Nexus
+- [ ] Task 7: Push the Docker image to Nexus
   - Log in to the Nexus Docker registry:

     ```bash
-    docker login -u <username> -p <password> localhost:8083
+    docker login -u <username> -p <password> <remote-server-ip>:8083
     ```

-    Replace `<username>` and `<password>` with the appropriate values.
+  - Replace `<username>` and `<password>` with the appropriate values, and `<remote-server-ip>` with the IP address of your remote server.

   - Push the Docker image to the Nexus repository:

     ```bash
-    docker push localhost:8083/docker-hosted/java-app:1.0
+    docker push <remote-server-ip>:8083/<repository-name>/java-app:1.0
     ```

+  - Replace `<remote-server-ip>` with the IP address of your remote server, `<repository-name>` with the name of the repository you created in Nexus, and adjust the tag version as needed.

-- [ ] Task 7: Verify the pushed Docker image
+- [ ] Task 8: Verify the pushed Docker image
-  - Access the Nexus web interface at `http://localhost:8081`.
+  - Access the Nexus web interface at `http://<remote-server-ip>:8081`.
-  - Navigate to the "Browse" section and select the `docker-hosted` repository.
+  - Navigate to the "Browse" section and select the repository you created.
-  - Verify that the `java-app` image with tag `1.0` is present in the repository.
+  - Verify that the `java-app` image with the specified tag is present in the repository.

+Remember to replace `<remote-server-ip>`, `<repository-name>`, `<username>`, and `<password>` with the appropriate values specific to your setup.

 ## Exercise 7